eecs394-s18/PAL/README.md

 We made a modal to pop up after clicking 'Record Meltdown' button, and we used React Native's Slider component to render a slider and choose a severity of meltdown ranging from 0 to 5.

 ### Report Page
-We used Victory Chart Component of [Victory Native Module] (https://github.com/FormidableLabs/victory-native).
+We used Victory Chart Component of [Victory Native Module](https://github.com/FormidableLabs/victory-native).
 This was to display data in a graph form on the `../PAL/Report.js` page.
 ```
 <View style={{ alignItems: 'center', }}>
   <Text style={{marginTop: 10, marginBottom: -30, fontSize: 20, fontWeight: 'bold'}}>{chart_title}</Text>